 The so-called galaxy sign, initially described as the sarcoid galaxy, represents a coalescent granuloma seen in a minority of patients with pulmonary sarcoidosis 1.
 The same appearance can be seen in tuberculosis 2,3.
 In other words, it represents a mass-like region composed of numerous smaller ...

-Garland triad, also known as the 1-2-3 sign or Pawnbrokers sign, is a lymph node enlargement pattern which has been described in sarcoidosis:
+Garland triad, also known as the 1-2-3 sign or Pawnbrokers sign, is a lymph node enlargement pattern on chest radiographs which has been described in sarcoidosis:

 right paratracheal nodes

 left hilar nodes

 Hilar lymphadenopathy is symmetrical and usually massive.
 These so-ca...